 Between light and dark stains, using the latter makes more sense.
 You may not know, but darker alternatives cover the wood filler better than lighter options.
 It can also hide the wood grain, so it doesn’t matter what shade the lumber has.

 If you want the filler to be unnoticeable, your best shot is painting over the stain with a darker color.
 Here’s how to stain wood darker.

 However, deciding between dark and light stains ultimately depends on the surface size you’re repairing.
 Although it’s advisable to choose darker products for extensive repairs, lighter ones also work for smaller gaps or cracks as long as it resembles the wood’s natural color.

 Staining Tips for a Seamless Finish

 Tip #1: Test the Stain and Filler on a Scrap Piece

-You wouldn’t want surprises when doing this task, so our team suggests conducting a test run on a scrap wood piece.
-You can apply the filler on its surface to see if it’ll yield the desired result.
-By doing this, you’ll minimize wasted time and resources.
+You wouldn’t want surprises when doing this task, so I suggest you conduct a test run on a scrap wood piece first.
+You can apply the filler on its surface to see if it will yield your desired result.
+This practice has saved me countless hours and resources over the years.

 Tip #2: Buy a Wood-Colored Filler Close to Your Wood’s Pigment

 Staining is only necessary if the wood filler doesn’t match the material’s color pigment.
 So if you want to save yourself a step and extra expenses, buying filling compounds that resemble the wood you’re handling is the wisest step.

 Tip #3: Customize Your Own Wood Filler